hreikin/pymd-editor/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-A Python based Markdown editor with HTML preview.
+A standalone and embeddable Python based Markdown editor with HTML preview.

 <p align="right">(<a href="#top">back to top</a>)</p>